Sahrawi refugee camps: Women's role

+Children at a Sahrawi camp in southwest Algeria.

 Polisario has attempted to modernize the camps' society, through emphasis on education, eradication of tribalism and emancipation of women.

 The role of Sahrawi women was central already in pre-colonial and colonial life, but was strengthened further during the war years (1975–1991), when Sahrawi women ran most of the camps' administration, while the men were fighting at the front.
 This, together with literacy and professional education classes, produced major advances in the role of women in Sahrawi society.
 The return of large numbers of Sahrawi men since the cease fire in 1991 may have slowed this development according to some observers, but women still run a majority of the camps' administration, and the Sahrawi women's union UNMS is very active in promoting their role.

 Two women who had been residents of the camps however claimed that women in the refugee camps are deprived of their fundamental rights and are victims of exclusion and sexual aggression.